 However, modern rabbis have offered different opinions on the use of toilet paper on the Sabbath, with some allowing it as long as the paper is pre-cut.
 Others argue that using toilet paper goes against the spirit of the Sabbath and suggests that people should revert to traditional methods such as using water or relying on pre-cut paper.
 The debate continues as people grapple with balancing modern convenience and personal preferences with traditional religious practices.

-Read Also: Best Toilet Paper For Plumbing – A Guide to Preventing Clogs
+Read Also: Best Toilet Paper for Diarrhea: A Guide to Finding the Right Product

 Exploring the Broader Implications of Religious Taboos and the Freedom to Practice Beliefs in Contemporary Society.